 Use your passport and the SEVIS I-20 form (for F-1 visa) or DS-2019 form (for J-1 visa) and schedule your visa appointment.
 Take all the previously mentioned documents along with your original admission letter, SEVIS fee receipt, and financial documentation (ex: Assistantship award from the department, financial support letter, sponsorship letter, current bank statement) to the US embassy or consulate in your country to apply for your visa.
 The following website provides links to all US embassies and consulates worldwide: http://usembassy.state.gov.

-Bringing Family with you: If you have a spouse and/or children and you want them to accompany you to the U.S. on an F-2 or J-2 visa and did not request dependents at the time of your I-20/DS-2019 request, you need to complete the Visa Request Form for Dependents and submit it to our office with a copy of the dependent(s)' passport.
-You are also required to show financial documentation (an additional $3,000 per dependent).
-Once they arrive in the US, you are required to purchase insurance for all dependents.
+Bringing Family with you: If you have a spouse and/or children and you want them to accompany you to the U.S. on an F-2 or J-2 visa and did not request dependents at the time of your I-20/DS-2019 request, you need to complete the Request Dependent I-20/DS-2019 Application.
+Once your dependents arrive in the U.S., you are required to purchase insurance for all dependents.
 You have 30 days from their arrival to do so.
 For more information, please contact the Office of Risk Management.

 IMPORTANT Processing Delays and Additional Visa Screening: Due to the March 6, 2017 presidential memorandum that orders increased vetting for U.S. visas, applicants will face closer questioning and more security checks under new State Department procedures.
 Longer waits for visa appointments and issuance are likely.
 For more information, please see Visa Appointment Wait Times.